aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheGdbReadWriteSplittingPlugin.md

 ```

 > [!WARNING]
-> Do not use the `readWriteSplitting` and `gdbReadWriteSplitting` plugins (or their combination) at the same time for the same connection!
+> Do not use the `readWriteSplitting` and `gdbReadWriteSplitting` plugins at the same time for the same connection!

 ## Using the GDB Read/Write Splitting Plugin against non-GDB clusters

-The GDB read/write splitting plugin can be used against Aurora clusters and RDS clusters.
+The GDB Read/Write Splitting plugin can be used against Aurora clusters and RDS clusters.
 However, since these cluster types are single-region clusters, setting a home region does not make much sense.

-Verify plugin compatibility within your driver configuration using the [compatibility guide](../Compatibility.md).
+In these cases, use the original [Read/Write Splitting](./UsingTheReadWriteSplittingPlugin.md) plugin instead.

 ## Configuration Parameters